raultolp/IEX/readme.md

 your game client is connected to game server that does all the transactions and provides all the information.

-You have created a user that will have one stock portfolio where you can\n" + buy or sell stocks:
+You have created a user that will have one stock portfolio where you can buy or sell stocks:
    - There is limited amount of free money you can use.
    - There is limited amount of stocks you can buy.